hackersanddesigners/hackedorchestra_teensy/README.md

 **Board**

-Choose Teensy 4.0 from board menu
+Choose Teensy 4.0 from board menu under > Tools > Board

 **Port**

 When plugged in, a section called "Teensy Ports" shows up under > Tools > Port.
 On mac the port looks something like */dev/cu.usbmodemxxxxxxx Serial (Teensy 4.0)*

-There might sometimes be some hassle with ports, then hit boot button and try again
+There might sometimes be some hassle with ports, then hit boot button on the teensy board and try again.
+Check the monitor for errors and hints on how to trouble shoot.

 ## Hardware test

 First we want to check if all the hardware is wired correctly and working.
-Open the "hardware_test" from the code folder.
-This allows us to check the following:
+Open the "hardware_test" from the code folder in this repository and upload it to the board (you can find it in the menu under > Sketch > Upload).

+1. Is the teensy chip programmed and live?
-* turn on LED to show board is powered and working
+> if an LED on the board is blinking it means the board is powered and working!
-* show values of the switches (0 or 1) and potmeters (0-1023) via the serial monitor
-* play a beep that we should hear from the speaker we attached
-* check the line in is working with a feedthrough code (what comes in should come out the speaker)

-Upload the sketch and open the serial monitor.
-Check that the values for the pots and switches change when you press or turn them.
-Check the line in with a piezo disk.
+2. Is the line out to the speaker functioning?
+> If you hear a beep every other second, your line out works!

+3. Is the line in (probe to board) functioning?
+> if you touch the piezo disk connected to the line in, you should hear its sounds amplified through the speaker.

+3. Is the Teensy able to communicate with your computer?
+>  Open the serial monitor (in the menu under > Tools > Serial Monitor)
+> Select teensy in the "Serial" section under > Tools > Port)
+> Note: you need to switch between ports everytime when switching between uploading and using the serial monitor
+> If you see numbers appearing continuously, the Teensy can communicate with the computer!

+4. Are the knobs and switches wired correctly?
+> Turn one of the knobs: if the numbers change (between 0-1023) as you turn, this knob is working correctly!
+> Try the same for the other knobs
+> Try the switches, if you press them or slide/toggle them the serial monitor should alternate between 0s and 1s (for voltage LOW or HIGH)

+ALL SYSTEMS GO!
+Let's look at the code.

 ## Audio system design tool